Our nurses are the heart and soul of everything we are and everything we do.

 The Lawrence Home Nursing Team consists of 20 highly qualified and experienced registered nurses.

 They are all highly skilled in their own right but work in close partnership with a range of people:

 - The Marie Curie and Macmillan nursing services

 - The Team Leader

-The core team is led by the Registered Nurse Manager, Jenny Nolan who is supported by a team of nurse coordinators; Gail Ambrose, Michele Booth, Jane Evans, Ann Franklin, Suzanne Fyffe and Alison Nicholls.
+The core team is led by the Registered Nurse Manager Michele Booth who is supported by a team of nurse coordinators; Gail Ambrose, Jane Evans, Suzanne Fyffe and Alison Nicholls.

 Sam Dulley is both the Operations Manager and Company Secretary.
 Sam joined the team in 2019 and has experience working within a wide range of sectors, including charity and healthcare, and looks forward to developing her role within LHNT.

 The core team coordinate nursing care, liaise with GPs and community nurses and arrange on-going training in palliative care for all the nurses who work for the Lawrence Home Nursing Team.